UrbsLab/STREAMLINE/README.md

 - Local Dask execution with `run_cluster=Local`
 - HPC / cluster execution using the phase CLIs and job submission helpers

-The current codebase includes CLI and runner modules for every phase from P1 through P11.
+STREAMLINE includes CLI and runner modules for every phase from P1 through P11.

 ## Saved Run Commands